g-nono/Gino_Training_Modules/README.md

 2. How do you add a single-line comment in C++?
    "// Comment here"

-3. How do you add a multi-line comment in Python?
+4. How do you add a multi-line comment in Python?
    " ''' Comment start
    . . . . .
 Comment end ''' "

 5. How do you add a multi-line comment in C++?
    " /* Comment start
    . . . . .
 Comment end *\ "

+## Question 8 Documentation
+__Description:__
+The purpose of this is to ask the user for two numbers, then decide if the sum of the two numbers is even or odd.